CFEL-CMI/richmol/doc/source/theory.rst

         permute the :math:`x,y,z` axes such that :math:`B_z` becomes the largest rotational constant, and when :math:`\kappa\simeq +1`, permute the :math:`x,y,z` such that :math:`B_z` becomes the smallest rotational constant.
-The Hamiltonian is
-        :math:`\hat{H} = B_x\hat{J}_x^2 + B_y\hat{J}_y^2 + B_z\hat{J}_z^2`.
+        The expression for the Hamiltonian is then identical for all cases, i.e., :math:`\hat{H} = B_x\hat{J}_x^2 + B_y\hat{J}_y^2 + B_z\hat{J}_z^2`.
-        In ``watie`` the axes permutations can be set by a user using the molecular frame function :func:`watie.RigidMolecule.frame()`.

 Other choices of axes
 ---------------------
 Another popular choice of the molecular axes is along the principal moments of molecular polarizability tensor.
-In general, one follows the same procedure as for the PAS, with the molecular polarizability tensor put in place of the moment of inertia tensor.
+In general, in order to change the coordinate system, one follows the same procedure as for the PAS, with the molecular polarizability tensor put in place of the moment of inertia tensor.
 The rotational Hamiltonian is then constructed as